tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/Activities/03-Stu_Preparing_Data/README.md

 * Remove duplicate entries if any.

-To use unsupervised learning algorithms, all the features should be numeric and on similar scales.
-Perform the following data transformations:
+Unsupervised learning algorithms require all the features to be numeric, and also, on similar scales.
+Perform the following data transformations.

 * The `Gender` column contains categorical data; anytime you have categorical variables, you should transform them to a numerical value.
 In this case, transforming `Male` to `1` and `Female` to `0` is a feasible solution.

-* The `Annual Income` column is on a different scale than the other columns.
-It is necessary to have a similar scale on all the variables to use unsupervised learning algorithms, so `Annual Income` should be rescaled.
-In this case, dividing by `1000` is the simplest approach.
+* The `Annual Income` column is on a different scale than the other columns, it is needed to have a similar scale on all the variables to use unsupervised learning algorithms, so `Annual Income` should be rescaled.
+In this case, dividing by `1000` is the most straightforward approach.

 Once you are done with data preprocessing, save the cleaned DataFrame in a new `CSV` file as `shopping_data_cleaned.csv`.

 ---

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.